• Skip to primary navigation

 What is barley malt flour?

-Barley malt flour is simply barley that has been allowed to germinate (or sprout), and then dried in hot air to stop the germination process.
+Barley malt flour is made from barley that has been allowed to germinate (or sprout), and then dried in hot air to stop the germination process.
 It is then ground into a very fine flour which can be combined with normal bread flour in baking.

 When the barley germinates it produces an enzyme called amylase which breaks down the starch and sugars in the dough, making them easier for the yeast to feed on.
 For this reason, the addition of a small amount of barley flour to your bread dough will make the dough rise faster.